Enlarged Tonsils Causes & Symptoms

 - Chronic runny nose

-When tonsillitis is the underlying cause of enlarged tonsils, signs may include:
+When tonsillitis is the underlying cause of large tonsils, signs may include:

 - Reddened tonsils (more than usual)

 - White/yellow coating over tonsils